Locations:

 Rheumatic Heart Disease

-Rheumatic heart disease is heart valve damage due to rheumatic fever.
-The fever is your body’s inflammatory response to a bacterial infection.
-Children in poor countries without access to antibiotics are at the highest risk.
-The condition can lead to serious health problems, including heart failure.
-Medication and surgery are the main treatments.
+Rheumatic heart disease is a condition with heart valve damage from rheumatic fever.
+This can happen after an untreated strep infection.
+People in countries without access to antibiotics are at the highest risk.
+The condition can lead to serious health problems like heart failure.
+Medication and surgery are the main treatments, but not a cure.

 Overview